SQLite LAST_VALUE() Function

 • Finally, the LAST_VALUE() selected the last track in each window frame which is the shortest track in each album.

-In this tutorial, you have learned how to use the SQLite LAST_VALUE() function to obtain the value of the last row in a specified window frame.
+• Use the LAST_VALUE() function to obtain the value of the last row in a specified window frame.

 Was this tutorial helpful ?